iyzg/notebooks/_src/ai.md

   - Is this intuition correct?
 - **Has the AI Spring/Winter pattern cropped up in any other fields?** Is this a pattern unique to AI, or is there some underlying cause for this over-optimism?
 - **Why is symmetry so prevalent in nature?
 Can symmetry be harnessed for neural network design?**
+- Could you do policy iteration on a neural network?
+  - How do you adapt it to continuous?

 ## To-read